How to Survive Having an Internet-Famous Relative

 Merray, 27, sister of Mina @itsminagerges.

-My brother went viral doing these re-creations of celebrity pictures; for instance, he made a picture of Kim Kardashian at the Met Gala and mimicked her dress to a tee out of garbage bags and straws and plastic plates.
+My brother went viral doing these re-creations of celebrity pictures; for instance, he made a picture of Kim Kardashian at the Met Gala and mimicked her dress out of garbage bags and straws and plastic plates.
 My background is Egyptian and we’re Coptic orthodox, which is a very traditional and and conservative sec of the Eastern Orthodox church.
 Homosexuality is not an accepted identity.
 My parents didn’t know he was gay at the time and he went so viral that an Egyptian blog wrote about him and that’s how my parents found out.
 It hasn’t been easy on them.
 I was kind of in this weird position where I was like trying to protect him from them and trying to protect them from him.
 My mom’s siblings cut her off when they found out.

 Right now he’s sort of pivoting in his brand toward being a body-positive advocate.
 Because when he was doing these re-creations he’d get a lot of shitty comments, like a lot of body-shaming about his hair and weight.
 When he went back on Instagram he decided he wanted to use his voice to speak out about this thing, especially how it affects men.

-For a long time, all the interview-press he did via email, I edited every single anything that he’s sent to a journalist or an editor.
-In a way I was sort of unpaid manager and public image consultant.
-It’s a lot of work.
-Recently I had to make the decision to sort of take a step back and take space from the whole thing because it became so complicated to manage my relationship with his parents and how much of a toll it was taking on them, and at some point I had to be like he’s a smart adult and he can handle his shit.
+For a long time, all the press he did via email, I edited every single thing that he sent to a journalist or an editor.
+In a way I was sort of his unpaid manager and public image consultant.
+It was a lot of work.
+Recently I had to make the decision to take a step back and take space from the whole thing because it became so complicated to manage my relationship with him and my parents, and at some point I had to be like: he’s a smart adult and he can handle his shit.

 The wife who demanded a soundproof basement.